olivierdalang/CadInput/README.md

 Or by adding an optional `scenePos *pos=0` parameter to the existing `void QgsMapTool::canvasPressEvent( QMouseEvent *e )` This could anyways be very useful for different uses (automation ?).

 The problem is, it seems the snapping/coordinate translation is implemented by each Tool subclass...
-So it will be some work !
+So it will be some work which would require anyway a more general MapTools refactoring !

 - **C. Allow to snap to a specific layer (useless if F is done)**